 Tip: If mopeds aren’t your cup of tea, you can rent a private driver to take you on your own custom tour!
 I have always used Bali Safest Driver for custom tours (and for private transfers to and from the airport, and in between towns) – the service has always been faultless!

 6. Head to a spa

-Ubud is abundant with spas so why not take advantage and indulge in a Balinese spa treatment after a busy day sightseeing?
+Ubud is abundant with spas so why not take advantage and indulge in a Balinese spa treatment after a busy day of sightseeing in Ubud?
 You won’t have to venture far to find a spa and you may not even need to go outside of your hotel.
 Spa treatments can be very affordable in Bali (unless you want to go to a high-end spa) and there are some beautiful establishments where you can enjoy some well deserved you-time!

-If you are a foodie like me, then I promise that you are going to love being in Ubud.
-What’s more, I’ve got the perfect recommendation for where you can head to sample some of the tasty cuisine on offer and contribute to a worthy cause.
+If you are a foodie like me, then you are going to love Ubud.
+What’s more, I’ve got the perfect recommendation for where you can head to sample some of the tasty cuisine on offer and contribute to a worthy cause whilst you are staying in Ubud.
 The Fair Warung Bale offers the most delicious Indonesian dishes and supports public healthcare programmes so people in need can access medical support, meaning you can have a real feel good feast!
 Plus, the prices are ridiculously reasonable and the food is top quality!
-What’s not to love!?
+What’s not to love?
 Be sure to try the Mie Goreng, Opor Ayam, and a crepe with Nutella and banana (ok, not exactly Balinese cuisine, but I’m not sorry because it tastes so good)!